 Given a search problem, we model its particular computational instance by a data-program pair (D, P), where D is a set of ground atoms built of data relation symbols and P is a program, that is, a set of clauses specifying problem constraints.
 Programs also contain typing declarations.
 The statements with the keyword pred define program relation symbols, specify their arities and the types of the arguments.
 The statements with the keyword var specify types of variables that appear in the program.
 The types are given by unary data relation symbols.
+All typing declarations have global scope in a given program.
 For the graph-coloring example the typing declarations are of the form: